madhur-banger/dps-expressjs-challenge/README.md

 Welcome to my submission for the **DPS Backend Coding Challenge**.
 This is a RESTful API built using **TypeScript**, **Express.js**, and **SQLite** for managing company **Projects** and their associated **Reports**.

-I structured this application to follow clean architectural principles — separating concerns into controllers, services, middleware, and utility layers — and ensured the codebase remains scalable and maintainable.
+It was quite an interesting project to work on, I structured this application to follow clean architectural principles — separating concerns into controllers, services, middleware, and utility layers — and ensured the codebase remains scalable and maintainable.

-### 🚀 Live API Documentation
+###  Live API Documentation

 You can explore the API with full Swagger documentation here: